 Head to Tiger Trail for a Tiger Keeper Talk which happens daily at 11:45 a.m. come at the Sambutan Longhouse.
 You’ll learn about the personalities of the tigers in residence in addition to how the keepers care for them.

-A new tiger-themed play area allows kids to blow of some steam and parents to rest after (or before) checking out Tiger Trail.
-A number of benches and shady areas line the jungle gym (pardon the pun).
+A tiger-themed play area allows kids to blow off some steam and parents to rest after (or before) checking out Tiger Trail.
+A number of benches and shady areas line the play structure here.

 Overall, the conservation message is very strong throughout Tiger Trail and it’s a great addition to one of San Diego’s best attractions.

 If you are visiting San Diego and need tickets for multiple attractions, I suggest you read how to save money on San Diego attractions as there are numerous ways to bundle tickets.
-Our site affiliate partner aRes Travel also offers discount San Diego Zoo Safari Park tickets, including a great deal on a family pack.
-Print or use on mobile and head straight to the gate.
+We partner with aRes Travel to offer discount San Diego Zoo Safari Park tickets, including a $6 discount on 1-Day adult and child tickets with code lajollamom.
+You can print them or use them on mobile to go straight to the gate.